KumarRobotics/kr_docs/docs/source/references/env_setup.rst

 In order to access the necessary environment variables (``ROS_PACKAGE_PATH``, ``ROS_MASTER_URI``, etc) Qt Creator must be started from the command line.
 Alternatively, you can make a desktop launcher by following the instructions `here <http://wiki.ros.org/IDEs#QtCreator>`_.

-ROS packages in Qt Creator
+ROS Packages in Qt Creator
 --------------------------

 To use Qt Creator with your ROS package.
 Create a new project with the ``File -> New File or Project`` action.
 Select the ``Import Project -> Import Existing Project``, as illustrated below: